ChengYuanWu83/FANS/README.md

 cd PX4-Autopilot
 make px4_sitl_default gazebo
 ```
+* After successfully building it, PX4 will launch automatically and spawn the drone.
 ### 5) Add the Gazebo model and ROS package paths to `fans_ws/devel/setup.bash` file
 * Add the following lines to the `setup.bash` file inside (at the end) `<path_to_fans_ws>/devel` so Gazebo can find the sdf models and ROS can find the packages when you source your ROS workspace (fans_ws).
 ```